António José de Almeida

 António José de Almeida was elected President of the Republic at the Congress session of 6 August 1919, after three ballots.

-The first had 181 candidates and obtained the following results:
+The first had 181 votes and obtained the following results:

-The second had 179 candidates and obtained the following results:
+The second had 179 votes and obtained the following results:

 One list contained the name of António Teixeira Gomes and was not considered.